oshaughnessy/maysl.soccer/_pages/rules.md

 to sit out a quarter as long as each player plays at least half the total game time.

-Games need to start on schedule, so the home team needs to give the visiting team the game card at least 20 minutes prior to the start of the game.
+Games need to start on schedule.
+The home team needs to give the visiting team the game card (see [below](#game-supplies)) at least 20 minutes prior to the start of the game.
 Be ready to check in players at least 15 minutes before game time.
-If games start late playing time will be decreased.
+If games start late, playing time will be decreased.

 ## Game Supplies

-The first team listed is the home team and is responsible for bringing the game card.

-The home team is responsible for bringing 2 game balls.
+The home team (the 1st team in schedule listings) is responsible for providing at each game:

+- the game card
+- 2 soccer balls

+The coach of the home team can get the game card at the field before game time, then fill it out with their team roster.
+Pass it to the visiting team coach, who will fill it out then give it to the ref.

 ## Uniforms

 All players must wear shin guards which are completely covered by socks (socks may not be worn under the guards and folded down over the top.)

 Sweatpants are not permitted.
 In cold weather long sleeve shirts or non-hooded sweatshirts may be worn under the jersey.

 No jewelry of any kind or metal is allowed to be worn in a game.

+For more info, see the [Equipment section](/parents/#equipment) on the Parents page.

 ## Field Care

-All teams need to clean up their areas after their games.
+All teams should clean up their areas after their games.

 ## Sportsmanship